schlosrat/FlightPlan/README.md

 # Flight Plan as a Library
 Flight Plan's orbital maneuver node creation methods are public, and so may be called from other mods.
 In this sense, Flight Plan can be accessed like a library whether the Flight Plan GUI is visible or not.

-This mod is primarily meant as a service provider to other mods, which can call functions in this one without needing to recreate all these functions in the base mod.
+This mod is primarily meant as a direct aid to the player but can also be used as a service provider to other mods which can call functions in this one without needing to recreate all these functions in the base mod.
 Creating maneuver nodes from a KSP2 mod is not necessarily an intuitive thing to code, so having this as a resource you can call may save you time developing those capabilities internally to your mod.

 ## Orbital Maneuver Node Capabilities